infosecirvin/rainbowtableproject/README.md

-# Irvin's RainbowTable Cracking WebApp
+# Irvin's Rainbowtable Project
-Rainbow Tables can be downloaded here: https://infocon.org/rainbow%20tables/ or https://freerainbowtables.com/ Test passwords can be generated at https://www.tobtu.com/lmntlm.php

-## Before Starting
-You will need to update the location of your Rainbowtables within *rt.sh* in order for this to work as expected.

-## Running the WebApp
-Run *main.py* to get started.
-Navigate to http://localhost:3000/lookup to run searches for your password.

-## Thank you!
+Follow the instructions on [my blog](https://www.infosecirvin.info/blog/rainbowtables.html) to implement this solution on your own system.

-Thank you to Vinay Venkat for providing the Python code.
+Thanks to Vinay Venkat for helping build out the WebApp portion!

+Install Requirements:
+* Python3, Apache or Nginx
+* pip3 install flask flask-wtf waitress